cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 Cloudentity micropermeter authorizers can self discover API endpoints if annotated properly in a Kubernetes cluster.
 More details on discovery can be read here about [auto discovery of services on Istio](https://docs.authorization.cloudentity.com/guides/developer/protect/istio/graphql/#graphql-api-discovery).

 For example, in the helm chart, we have annotated the services so that final Deployment resource file has the annotations.
 So the schema file for the service is being read from below location.
+This annotation enables this schema to be read by Cloudentity Istio authorizers deployed onto a cluster and then the policies can be declaratively attached to the schema loaded into ACP and governed from there on.

+---
+**NOTE**

+The schema URL can be served by the GraphQL API resource server itself or hosted in separate accessible location, we are using an external url only for demonstration purpose

+---

 ```yaml
 apiVersion: apps/v1